MODELING TIPS

 ADDING RUBBLE TO YOUR BUILDING USING INSTANT GLUE

-Another way is to do the above but with cheap instant glue (such as you get in the Dollar Tree of Walmart, usually in 4 pack tubes).
-Add instant glue in between the wooden floors as seen below, drizzle your rubble over and let set for a few minutes and then shake off the excess in a empty container so you can re-use the unused rubble.
-And again drip the instant glue over the stubborn parts to lock the loose rubble down and let dry.
+Another way is to do the above but with cheap instant glue (such as you get in the Dollar Tree or Walmart, usually in 4 pack tubes).
+Add instant glue in between the wooden floors as seen below.
+Sprinkle your rubble over and let set for a few minutes and then shake off the excess in an empty container so you can re-use it later.
+Again, drip the instant glue over the stubborn parts to lock the loose rubble down and let dry.

-ADDING FURTHER DETAIL TO YOU BUILDING BASES (CELLS)
+ADDING FURTHER DETAIL TO YOUR BUILDING BASES (CELLS)

-We used the Urban Rubble Mini Basing System which comes with several pieces of aged timber pieces, we cut some down in thinner pieces and added the to the building bases to show scattered pieces of timber debris through out the building section.
+We used the Urban Rubble Mini Basing System which comes with several pieces of aged timber pieces.
+We cut some down in thinner pieces and added them to the building bases to show scattered pieces of timber debris throughout the building section.

 ADDING SOME COLOR TO YOUR BUILDINGS

-Note that the building walls have exposed brick areas shown, you can pick a paint color and use a paint brush to stipple the color on the walls.
-We used a sort of off white and began to stipple the paint on the wall areas with the gray paint on them careful not to get the exposed bricked areas (if you get some paint on the brick it is not to worry because the next step is to add a wash and will give it al a worn look and it adds to it).
+Note that the building walls have exposed brick areas shown.
+You can pick a paint color and use a paint brush to stipple the color on the walls.
+We used an off white and began to stipple the paint on the wall areas with the gray paint on them, careful not to get the exposed bricked areas (if you get some paint on the brick, don't worry because the next step is to add a wash to give it a worn effect, which adds to the overall look).

 Above - Example of the paint being stippled on the gray areas of the wall.

-The above are the various window frames, planter boxes and trim (City Building Accessories pack) placed on blue painters tape and we sprayed them with a nice reddish-brown paint and added them to the building for further detail.
+The above are the various window frames, planter boxes and trim (City Building Accessories pack) placed on blue painter's tape.
+We sprayed them with a nice reddish-brown paint and added them to the building for further detail.

-Above - Here are the painted frames, planter boxes, doors and wall plack added to the building.
-The next step is to wash all of the building with a Sepia wash for an aging affect.
+Above - Here are the painted frames, planter boxes, doors and wall plaque added to the building.
+The next step is to wash all of the building with a Sepia wash for an aged effect.

 ADDING COLOR TO THE INTERNAL WALL SECTIONS

-The internal wall sections, have an outer wall which will be exposed in some cases depending on where you place them so we simply added some Wall spackle (from most home improvement stores used to repair damaged walls).
-Spackle the areas where the walls are joined and them as above stipple a paint on the area once dry and again we will be adding a Sepia wash over the walls later.
+The internal wall sections have an outer wall which will be exposed in some cases, depending on where you place them.
+So we simply added some wall spackle (from most home improvement stores used to repair damaged walls).
+Spackle the areas where the walls are joined, and then as above, stipple paint on the area once dry.
+Again, we will be adding a Sepia wash over the walls later.

 Above - Before the spackle and painting of the walls.

-Above- After the Spackle and paint has been added, wash will come after it drys.!
+Above- after the spackle and paint has been added, wash will come after it dries.!

 ADDING EXTRA DETAIL TO THE OUTSIDE OF THE BUILDINGS

-We added signage to some of the building fronts, used Business cars magnets to make them changeable by attaching the signs to the magnets and adding a magnet strip to the building facade.
-Now depending on where the battle is happening we can change out various signs according to that.
-Heave a look.
+We added signage to some of the building fronts, using business card magnets to make them changeable by attaching the signs to the magnets and adding a magnet strip to the building facade.
+Now depending on where the battle is happening, we can change out the various signs accordingly.
+Have a look.

 Above - Signs and magnetic credit card strips, sign added to magnet.